Dissipative Superfluidity in a Molecular Bose-Einstein Condensate: Derivation of the Quantum Depletion Density

 where $a_1 = - (\varepsilon_{\bm{k}- m\bm{v}} + (U_R + V_{d d} (\bm{k})) n - 2 i \gamma n - \omega), b = - U n, a_2 = - (\varepsilon_{\bm{k}+ m\bm{v}} + (U_R + V_{d d} (\bm{k})) n - 2 i \gamma n + \omega)$, and $c = - 4 i \gamma n$.
 We can see that the effect of dipolar interaction is just to replace the interaction strength $U_R$ with $U_R + V_{d d} (\bm{k}) = U_R (1 - \varepsilon_{d d} + 3 \varepsilon_{d d} \cos^2 \theta_{\bm{k}})$, which is anisotropic in the momentum space.
 For convenience, we introduce an effective interaction strength $\tilde{U}_R (\bm{k}) := U_R + V_{d d} (\bm{k})$.
 Therefore, the phase stiffness is given by

-with different $a_1, a_2$ defined above.
+where $a_1$ and $a_2$ include the effect of dipole-dipole interaction as defined above.
 We note that here the phase stiffness takes different values depending on the direction due to the anisotropic dipolar interaction.
 To proceed further, we average the phase stiffness over the direction of the applied perturbation.
 From Eq. \eqref{eq:newphase}, we find that the nontrivial contribution only comes from the diagonal terms with $a = b$.
-For simplicity, we define the direction of the subscript $a$ in Eq. \eqref{eq:newphase} as $(\cos \varphi \sin \zeta, \sin \varphi \sin \zeta, \cos \zeta)$ and the phase stiffness can be rewritten as
+For simplicity, we define the direction of the subscript $a$ in Eq. \eqref{eq:newphase} as $(\cos \varphi \sin \zeta, \sin \varphi \sin \zeta, \cos \zeta)$ and rewrite the phase stiffness as

 where

 and the direction of $\bm{k}$ is defined as $(\sin \theta \cos \phi, \sin \theta \sin \phi, \cos \theta)$.
 Then by integrating Eq. \eqref{eq: anisotropic_1} over $\phi$, we have

 which depends only on the angle $\zeta$ in the direction of $a$.
 We then take the average over $\zeta$ to determine the averaged quantum depletion given by